seththoenen/seththoenen.github.io/_posts/2016-10-08-Lean-Enterprise.md

 ---

 <blockquote>
-Software is eating the wrld.
+Software is eating the world.

 - Marc Anderseen
 </blockquote>